 Spa services are equally cosmopolitan, with the massages on the menu inspired by cultures from Sweden to India.
 The classy library is another fine place to relax: lots of books to read or borrow, and a computer to use without charge — even though, thankfully, there is free wi-fi throughout the premises.

-Text and photos by Buzzy Gordon, who was a guest of Quinta Las Acacias for purposes of review.
+Text by Buzzy Gordon, who was a guest of Quinta Las Acacias for purposes of review.
 Booking arrangements by Concierge Online, a Mexican company specializing in providing tourism services.
+Photos by editor Tim Leffel.